Snoozeds/dankrpg-web/docs/Commands/RPG/duel.md

-Cooldown: 1h, 5m if cancelled.
+Cooldown: 1h, 5m if cancelled. <br />
 Params: &lt;user&gt;

 Duel another user.
 If you win, you get 250 coins. <br />